-Being one of the few bands named after their manager, The Fratellis shot to fame during late 2006, and mainly 2007 when they released their debut album Costello Music.
+Being one of the few bands named after their manager, The Fratellis shot to fame in late 2006, and mainly 2007 when they released their debut album Costello Music.

-On this first album, we saw three main singles in Henrietta, Chelsea Dagger and Whistle For The Choir.
+On this first album, we saw three main tunes with Henrietta, Chelsea Dagger, and my personal favorite, Whistle For The Choir.

-The Scottish trio quickly gained recognition as one of the new hot acts of 2006 and 2007, even bagging a Brit Award for Best British Breakthrough Act in 2007.
+The Scottish trio quickly gained recognition as one of the new hot bands of 2006 and 2007, even bagging a Brit Award for Best British Breakthrough Act.

-Since their debut, The Fratellis continued to gather new fans around the UK with their blues-influenced pop songs, touring and visiting the many festivals that the nation offers.
+Since their debut, The Fratellis have continued to gather new fans around the U.K. with their blues-influenced pop tunes, touring and visiting the many festivals the nation has to offer.

-In the same tradition as The Zutons, Arctic Monkeys, and The Libertines, The Fratellis fitted well into this new movement of British alternative rock acts.
+In the same tradition as Razorlight, Arctic Monkeys, Kaiser Chiefs, The Kooks, Franz Ferdinand, and Bloc Party, The Fratellis fitted well into this new movement of British alternative rock acts.

-These acts were more bluesy and much louder than early 2000 British acts who had a more polished sound.
-I’m mainly thinking of bands such as Coldplay, Travis and Keene who all used bigger productions, more strings, acoustic guitars, and piano arrangements.
+These acts were much louder than early 2000 British acts which had a more polished sound.
+I’m mainly thinking of bands such as Coldplay, Travis, and Keene.
+Those bands all used bigger productions, more strings, acoustic guitars, and piano arrangements.

 Even though the shift isn’t as clear as when we went from spandex hair metal to Nirvana and Rage Against The Machine at the end of the ’80s/early ’90s, there was a clear shift in what the major labels pushed to the masses.